Austen Lane: Pre-draft

 Following his senior season at Murray State, Lane was invited to participate in the 2010 Senior Bowl as a member of the North roster.
 He scored a touchdown off a fumble recovery in the second quarter and the North squad went on to win the game over the South 31–13.

-Lane was projected to be drafted in the third round of the 2010 NFL Draft by NFLDraftScout.com.
+Lane was projected to be drafted in the third round of the 2010 NFL draft by NFLDraftScout.com.

 Jacksonville Jaguars

-Lane was drafted by the Jacksonville Jaguars in the fifth round (153rd overall) in the 2010 NFL Draft.
+Lane was selected by the Jacksonville Jaguars in the fifth round (153rd overall) in the 2010 NFL draft.
 He was reunited with his college coach Matt Griffin, who had previously been hired by the Jaguars as an offensive assistant.
 Lane was signed to a contract on July 14, 2010.
 The deal was for four-years and $1.974 million, including a $184,190 signing bonus.

-As a rookie, Lane started nine games for the Jaguars.

 He was released on June 13, 2013.
 He wrote about the experience on Sports Illustrateds website.